Why Does Your Bathroom Sink Drain Smell Like Rotten Eggs in Falmouth, VA?

 Sulfur bacteria in pipes and hydrogen sulfide in plumbing can lead to this unwanted odor.

-The P-Trap Is Not Installed Correctly in the Drain Pipe
+The P-Trap Is Not Installed Correctly

 If the person who plumbed your bathroom did not install the drain pipes properly, your P-trap might not work.
 An inexperienced or DIY plumber might skip the P-trap entirely.
 Without a properly functioning P-trap, sulfur odors in bathroom drains are common.